alimranahmed/resources/articles/2019_11_09_Static_property.md

 **What is static property?
 When should we use static property?**

 If you are searching the answers of these questions than this article is for you.
+I have used PHP to explain this concept.
+But, I believe anyone from any other programming language, will be able to understand.

 I am sure that you have heard the line while learning object oriented programming(OOP) that "a class is a blueprint or design of objects", right?
 So,if we have a class of a Car, we can programmatically make an instance of